MicrosoftDocs/cognitive-toolkit-docs/articles/Build-your-own-image-classifier-using-Transfer-Learning.md

 [{"class": "unknown", "predictions": {"Wolf":0.980, "Sheep":0.020}, "image": "..."}]
 ```

 Note that the last three images do not have a ground truth class assigned, which is of course a valid scenario, e.g. for scoring unseen images in a webservice.
 The actual images are the three bird images shown below.
-The ground truth class for these in the json output is set to `unknown`.
+The ground truth class for these in the JSON output is set to `unknown`.
 Note that the predictions for the concepts that the classifier was trained on are pretty good despite the few training images.
 This is in large parts due to the pretrained base model.
 The predictions for _unseen concepts_, e.g. images of birds, are of course not very meaningful, since the classifier knows only sheep and wolf.
 More on this [later](#a-few-grains-of-salt).

 <p align="center">
 <a target="_blank" href="./Tutorial_TL/Weaver_bird.jpg"><img src="./Tutorial_TL/Weaver_bird.jpg" alt="image" height="170"/></a>